awsdocs/amazon-sqs-developer-guide/doc_source/sqs-basic-examples-of-sqs-policies.md

 }
 ```

-## Example 4: Grant Cross\-Account Permissions to a Role and a User Name<a name="grant-cross-account-permissions-to-role-and-user-name"></a>
+## Example 4: Grant cross\-account permissions to a role and a user name<a name="grant-cross-account-permissions-to-role-and-user-name"></a>

 The following example policy grants `role1` and `username1` under AWS account number `111122223333` cross\-account permission to use all actions to which Amazon SQS allows shared access for the queue named `123456789012/queue1` in the US East \(Ohio\) region\.